Ampika Pickston: AP Care Homes

 Pickston is the Director of AP Care Homes, a company based in the North West of England which provided residential care for children.
 The home catered for the needs of children aged 12-16 with emotional and behavioural difficulties.
 It was a long term solution for vulnerable children.
 It employed a registered manager, deputy manager and seven full time key workers.
 Following an inspection on 16 and 17 November 2023, Ofsted concluded AP Care Homes Limited had "serious and/or widespread failures that mean children and young people are not protected or their welfare is not promoted or safeguarded and the care and experiences of children and young people are poor and they are not making progress".
-Ofsted inspectors said that Ampika Pickston had overseen the management of the home but "did not have the skills and experience" to run it in line with children's home regulations.
+Ofsted inspectors said that Pickston had overseen the management of the home but "did not have the skills and experience" to run it in line with children's home regulations.
 It was also found that Pickston took one child to her home and, after an internal investigation found that “professional boundaries had been blurred”, she allegedly offered to do it again three weeks later.
 The home closed in December 2023 after Ofsted issued a notice suspending the registration of the home.